zcashe/cse15l-lab-reports/lab1.md

 `print("Do Inline Code")`
 ---
+# Commands In Terminal
 ## Command Line

-# Using cd
+### Using cd

 **No Args**
 ```
 [user@sahara ~]$ cd
+[user@sahara ~]$
 ```
-> Puts user in home directory, doesn't do anything since already in home directory
+> Puts user in home directory, doesn't do anything since already in home directory.

 **Directory**
 ```
 [user@sahara ~]$ cd lecture1/
 [user@sahara ~/lecture1]$
 ```
-> Changes Directory to the specified directory
+> Changes Directory to the directory specifies in the argument, which we can see from the change in prompt.

 **File**
 ```
 [user@sahara ~/lecture1]$ cd messages/en-us.txt
 bash: cd: messages/en-us.txt: Not a directory
 ```
-> Cd only allows us to move to directories not actual files, this produces a error message telling us that the thing we tried to cd into wasn't a directory
+> Cd only allows us to move to directories not actual files, this produces a error message telling us that the thing we tried to cd into wasn't a directory.

-# Using ls
+### Using ls

 **No Args**
 ```